 Doctorate Program in Pure and Applied Logic

 The Doctorate Program in Pure and Applied Logic is an interdisciplinary program designed to support students seeking a career in Mathematics, but interested in working in an area of logic supported by the Department of Philosophy.
+This program is the Philosophy Department component of the CMU Pure and Applied Logic program.
 As part of the program, students earn a Master of Science from the Department of Mathematical Sciences.

-- 80-600 Philosophy Core Seminar: Survey of crucial research in philosophy, logic, and related areas
+- 80-600 Philosophy Core Seminar I: Survey of crucial research in philosophy, logic, and related areas (12 units)

 Breadth (2 courses)